Raffaele/useComplexState/README.md

 We can achieve the same result with less code.

-For example, if using `useReducer` to get the same result as the code written before with `useComplexState` we need the following:
+For example, if using `useReducer` to get the same result as the code written before with `useComplexState` we need more boilerplate:

 ```js
 import { useReducer } from 'react';